 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the associate win associate water tout water, plumbing, bathroom nittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is believed to be direct from the mains.
-Plumbing where seen is of copper supply pipes and pvc waste pipes although due to the age of the property it is possible that lead plumbing exists.
+Plumbing where seen is of copper supply pipes and pvc wastepipes.
 Sanitary fittings comprise a three piece suite within the bathroom.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from a gas fired central heating system serving steel panelled radiators with the combi boiler located within the kitchen.
-Drainage Drainage covers etc were not lifted.
+The property benefits from a gas fired central heating system serving steel panel radiators with the combi boiler located within the livingroom cupboard.
+Drainage Drainage covers etc were not lifted Diamago Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Presumed to main public sewer.
-Fire, smoke and burglar alarms New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
+Presumed to the main public sewer.
+Fire, smoke and burglar alarms Visually inspected.
+No tests whatsoever were carried out to the system or appliances.
+New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.